This Photo of 15-Year-Old Meghan Markle Outside Buckingham Palace Is Proof Fairy Tales Do Come True

 An unearthed photo of a then 15-year-old Meghan shows the future royal posing outside of Buckingham Palace in the summer of 1996.

-The teen tourist, who was born and raised in Los Angeles, could have only dreamed that two decades later, she’d be welcomed into the royal family as Prince Harry’s fiancée.
+The teen tourist, who was born and raised in Los Angeles, could have only dreamed that two decades later, she’d be welcomed into the royal family as Prince Harry’s bride-to-be.

 Taken during a European summer trip, Meghan, dressed in a simple black dress and carrying a large purse (not unlike the one she wore during her first royal outing!), flashes a modest smile in the photo as she sits atop a railing outside the palace with childhood friend Ninaki Priddy.

 Meghan doesn’t have to stand behind the palace railings any longer.
-After meeting Prince Harry on a blind date in July 2016, she quickly won the royal’s heart and the two are planning a royal wedding (with a banana wedding cake!) at St. George’s Chapel at Windsor Castle in May 2018.
+After meeting Prince Harry on a blind date in July 2016, she quickly won the royal’s heart and the two just wed at St. George’s Chapel at Windsor Castle in May 2018.

 And she has made her new home alongside Prince Harry at their cozy cottage on the grounds of another royal abode: Kensington Palace.